-There is one Pass/Fail course in the EMBA curriculum: EMGT 7762 Marketing Strategy.
+There are two Pass/Fail courses in the EMBA curriculum: EMGT 7762 Marketing Strategy and EMGT 7747 Special Topics.
 No other course taken in the Owen Graduate School of Management and used to meet graduation requirements may be taken on a Pass/Fail basis.

 Numerica a/

 Letter grade weight Percentages

 SP-Superior pass 4.0 Maximum 25%

 HP-High pass 3.5 40%

-PA-Pass 3.0)
+PA-Pass 3.0 )

 LP-Low pass 2.5 } At least 35%

 F-Fail 0.0 J